The non-Hermitian skin effect: A perspective: Outlook

-In summary, we systematically explored the underlying mechanisms driving the NH skin effect demonstrating how it fundamentally shapes NH phases.
-We started by discussing several well-known features of the NH skin effect before shifting our focus to what we believe are some of the most interesting properties associated with it.
-After discussing how non-normality and non-reciprocity are necessary ingredients to generate a NH skin effect in NH systems, we continued by exploring the general properties of the NH skin effect, including its spectral characteristics and topological protection.
-Additionally, we reviewed how skin modes can be distinguished from topological boundary modes by analyzing their biorthogonal footprint.
-The NH skin effect in higher dimensions was discussed focusing on the recent amoeba formalism.
-Lastly, we explored the NH skin effect in many-body scenarios, and surveyed the experimental advances and applications.

-We end this perspective with an outlook.
-While the NH skin effect and non-Bloch theory are well understood in 1D systems, a rigorous theoretical framework is needed for higher dimensions.
-Exploring connections to modern mathematics~\cite{wang_amoeba_2024,banerjee_tropical_2023}, including K-theory and symmetry classifications, offers promising avenues for uncovering and engineering NH skin effects in higher-dimensional systems.
+Let us end with an outlook.
+While the NH skin effect is well understood in 1D systems, a complete theoretical framework is needed for higher dimensions, where we discussed the amoeba formalism as one important cornerstone to tackle such problems.
+Exploring connections to modern mathematics, including K-theory and symmetry classifications, offers promising avenues for uncovering and engineering the NH skin effect in higher-dimensional systems.

 At the same time, the interplay between interactions in NH topological phases and skin modes still needs to be fully understood.
-Recent simulations on skin clustering in strongly interacting bosonic systems, highlighting the fragmented Hilbert space~\cite{zhang2022observation}, reveal new connections to phenomena like the eigenstate thermalization hypothesis and quantum scars.
-Extensions of the NH skin effect in 2D correlated fermion systems open new avenues for exploring many-body skin effects in higher dimensions~\cite{yoshida2021real}.
-Additionally, the impact of time-periodic driving on NH skin effects in single-particle and interacting many-body systems presents a fascinating frontier for future research~\cite{zhou_non-hermitian_2023,Faugno2022}.
-Another important aspect is to understand the time dynamics and steady state nature of such NH skin modes in open quantum systems~\cite{Song2019}.
-Also, we want to highlight that the introduction of nonlinearities enrich the phenomenology of the skin effect~\cite{yuce2021nonlinear}, leading to modified localization properties, such as trap-skin states~\cite{ezawa2022dynamical}, and in general phenomena beyond established topological theories~\cite{yoshida2024exceptional,wang2024nonlinear}.
+For example, recent simulations on skin clustering in strongly interacting bosonic systems highlight the fragmented Hilbert space~\cite{zhang_observation_2022} and reveal new connections to phenomena like the eigenstate thermalization hypothesis and quantum scars.
+Also, going to higher dimensions in correlated fermionic systems opens new avenues to explore many-body skin effects~\cite{yoshida_real-space_2021}.

+Beyond what was touched on in the main text, we see great prospects in analyzing the impact of time-periodic driving, i.e., Floquet engineering, in single-particle and interacting many-body systems~\cite{zhou_non-hermitian_2023,faugno_interaction-induced_2022}.
+Also time dynamics and the steady state nature of NH skin modes in open quantum systems promise new insights~\cite{song_non-hermitian_2019-1}.
+Finally, we see the introduction of nonlinearities~\cite{yuce_nonlinear_2021} as a great source for novel phenomenology related to the skin effect, leading to modified localization properties, such as trap-skin states~\cite{ezawa_dynamical_2022}, and in general, phenomena beyond established topological theories~\cite{yoshida_exceptional_2025,wang_nonlinear_2024}.